flipacholas/Architecture-of-consoles/STYLES.md

 #### Acronym Expanded Form (AEF)

-This is the best way to present the reader with this info, in my opinion, as it saves some unnecessary words.
-I recommend that the first occurence of uncommon acronyms in each article should be explained in this way.
-Common acronyms (like CPU) are assumed to be understood by the reader.
+This is regarded as the best way to expand an initialism or acronym.
+The first occurence of uncommon acronyms in each article should be explained in this way.
+(Common acronyms (like CPU) are assumed to be understood by the reader.)

 #### Capital after comma